-Processing CHANGETIME and CREATETIME attributes
+Processing CHANGEAGENT, CHANGEAGREL, CHANGETIME, CHANGEUSRID, and CREATETIME attributes

 The first 8 bytes of every CPSM Definition and CICS Definition resource table record contain an attribute called CHANGETIME, which reflects the date and time at which the record was last modified.
 CICS Definition records also include a CREATETIME attribute, which is the date and time at which the definition was created.
-The CHANGETIME and CREATETIME attributes are maintained internally by CICSPlex SM; you should not attempt to modify these attribute values.
-When you update a resource table record, the CHANGETIME and CREATETIME values you pass to the TBUILD command must be the same values you received from TPARSE.